razshare/frizzante/README.md

 > [!NOTE]
 > Frizzante is aimed mainly at linux distributions.\
-> Feel free to contribute improvements for other platforms.
+> Feel free to contribute improvements for other platforms or use [Frizzante-Docker](https://github.com/cmjoseph07/frizzante-docker).

 # Thanks